EQAR/deqar-docs/docs/architecture_data_model.md

 - **Other identifiers**: DEQAR allows to store additional national, European or other identifiers.
 These can be used for submission as an alternative to the DEQARINST IDs and are available to all agencies; other identifiers available in the system can be consulted through the administrative interface.
 In order to ensure uniqueness and stability these are managed by the EQAR secretariat, but agencies are invited to provide identifiers to EQAR that might be useful to other agencies.

     Other identifiers are always used in combination with a resource indication, denoting the type of identifier, in combination with which they are unique.
-EQAR maintains a background list of other trusted identifiers, available here (link to the table).
+EQAR maintains a background list of [other trusted identifiers](institution_data.md#identifier).
 Agencies and other stakeholders can contact EQAR if they want to provide other identifiers.

 > *Note:* If an agency cannot locate an existing provider record in DEQAR (and therefore cannot provide either the DEQARINST ID, ETER ID or local identifier), then it will need to provide data separately before being able to submit reports on that provider.